 National Sex and Gender Based Medicine Practitioner Registry and FAQs

 A registry of medical (below) and other healthcare practitioners (to be added) who have demonstrated a commitment to applying sex and gender evidence into their clinical practice, and who have completed a certificate program which requires 10 hours of accredited sex and gender specific health continuing medical education (CME) activities.
-The Registry is searchable by the public to find providers knowledgeable about sex and gender differences in health.National SGBM Physician Registry (PDF)
+The registry also includes a few international practitioners.
+The registry is searchable by the public to find providers knowledgeable about sex and gender differences in health.National SGBM Physician Registry (PDF)

 A searchable listing of physicians knowledgeable in sex and gender health concepts.
 Registries for other types of healthcare practitioners will be added in the future.